-To learn more about the best engineering courses in the UK, find details on the top ten ranking engineering universities for each discipline in the Guardian 2021 University Guide below:
+To learn more about the best engineering universities in the UK, find details on the top ten ranking engineering universities for each discipline in the Guardian University Guide 2023 below:

-If you are interested in studying Engineering in the UK, arrange your free consultation at an India office today.
+If you are interested in studying Engineering in the UK, arrange your free consultation at SI-UK India today.
 Don't forget the Premium Service will guarantee you at least one offer from a UK university!

 The type of engineers with the highest salary can vary depending on a number of factors such as location, industry, experience level, and demand for their specific skills.
 However, in general, some of the engineering fields that tend to have higher average salaries include petroleum engineers, computer hardware engineers, aerospace engineers, chemical engineers, and electrical engineers (especially those with a specialisation in power systems or telecommunications).